Key Points

 Modern analogue: during 1950s through 1970s, greatest fear about nuclear war was radioactive fallout.

-Fits prediction.
-However, problem because it is an untestable (and thus non-falsifiable) hypothesis:
+Some of the data does match the prediction.
+However, it is problematic because it is an untestable (and thus non-falsifiable) hypothesis:

 So, remains as a potential but no reason should be supported.
-Was the leading candidate during the 1970s.
+This was the leading candidate during the 1970s.

 Confirmed Potential K/Pg Causal Agents